Balakalki/NeuralNet_FaceClassifier/README.md

 The dataset was created by processing grayscale images from [this source](https://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-8/faceimages/faces), which provides 20 folders with corresponding person names.
 The original images in the URL are in PGM format, and they were resized to 64x64 pixels before being processed into the CSV file.

+# MNIST Handwritten Digits Dataset
+Consists of 70,000 grayscale images of handwritten digits (0-9), each of size 28x28 pixels.
+Preprocessed into a flattened format for compatibility with the neural network.
+The model achieved 90%+ accuracy on the MNIST dataset, showcasing its adaptability for digit classification tasks.

 # Model Architecture
- The neural network architecture comprises 6 layers, including 4 hidden layers, one input layer, and one output layer.
-The hidden layers utilize ReLU activation function to introduce non-linearity, while the output layer employs softmax activation function for multi-class classification.
+The neural network consists of six layers, including four hidden layers, one input layer, and one output layer:

-**Output Layer:**
-The output layer consists of four neurons, each representing one direction in which the face is facing: left, right, up, and straight.
-The labels in the dataset correspond to these directions, with 0 representing left, 1 representing right, 2 representing up, and 3 representing straight.

-# Training and Testing
-The dataset is split into training and testing sets using the train_test_split function.
-The model is trained on the training set and evaluated on the testing set to assess its performance.
+Input Layer: Accepts input features (e.g., 64x64 for face classification, 28x28 for MNIST).
+Hidden Layers: Utilize ReLU activation function to introduce non-linearity.
+Output Layer: Uses Softmax activation function for multi-class classification.

+The number of neurons in each layer can be customized depending on the dataset and classification task.

 # Results

-After training the model, it achieved the best results with the 6-layer architecture.
-The trained model demonstrates the ability to classify facial images accurately, distinguishing between different individuals and facial expressions.
-The network achieved an impressive accuracy of 99% on the test dataset, showcasing its effectiveness in face classification tasks.
+Successfully classifies facial orientations with high accuracy.
+Demonstrates strong generalization capabilities across different datasets.
+Can be adapted for any classification problem requiring an ANN-based approach.

 # Usage
 **1. Clone the Repository:**